germanbook/Assignment2/README.md

 # Assignment 2 - Patient Register

-This is a patient registry for a hospital.
+This is a Patient Register for a hospital.

 Users can run this app using a .exe file.